janmarkuslanger/attention.js/README.md

 ## Install

-Install attention.js is quit easy.
+Install attention.js is quite easy.

 ### Install script

 Just include the script `dist/attention.js` into your project and put the script before the closing body tag.
-You also need to put the css into your project `dist/attention.css`.
+You also need to put the CSS into your project `dist/attention.css`.

 ``` html
 <html>